 To keep my stress levels down in this scary time, I’m focusing on the good things in my life: a thriving business, a handsome and devoted husband, a fit physique, cooking skills, the ability to turn any cocktail into a healthy mocktail, and, I have another love on the side–Coconut (my canine kid).

-And next week we are moving back to one of the most beautiful places on the planet: sunny, temperate San Diego, where I can go to the beach.
+And we alive in one of the most beautiful places on the planet: sunny, temperate San Diego, where I can go to the beach.
 Some people go their whole lifetime without ever seeing the ocean.
 But I’ve lost track of how many times I’ve taken an early-morning beach walk, watching the dolphins surf the waves (while sipping Green Drink, natch).
-When I get settled I hope we can get to the beach (with social distancing) and de-stress with a long walk.

 But no matter what my stress level, I know I need three things to keep myself sane and centered.
 Meditation, yoga, and Green Drink.